image-js/image-js/scripts/README.md

 npm i -g ts-node
 ```

 Use the following command.
-The `--log-error` option is used to avoid some typing error.
+The `--transpileOnly` option is used to avoid some typing error.

 ```bash
 ts-node --log-error yourScript.ts